JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/API-DOCUMENTATION.md

 ## API Layers

-### Layer 1: Local Store with Provenance (Primary)
+### Layer 1: Server-Side Authoritative Store & Provenance Engine (Primary)

-All interactions in ForgeBoard NX first go through the local store with comprehensive data provenance tracking.
+All interactions in ForgeBoard NX are ultimately authorized and processed by the server, which maintains the authoritative data store and comprehensive data provenance tracking.

-### Layer 2: WebRTC P2P Mesh with Provenance Preservation (Synchronization)
+### Layer 2: Server-Managed APIs (REST & WebSockets)

-Direct peer-to-peer communication with complete provenance chains that verify data origin and transformations.
+Clients interact with the server via REST APIs for request-response operations and WebSockets for real-time data streams.
+The server ensures all data access is authenticated and authorized, and all changes include provenance.

-### Layer 3: Remote Services with Provenance Verification (Optional Fallback)
+### Layer 3: Optional WebRTC P2P Mesh (For Ephemeral/Non-Authoritative Data)

-Traditional REST and WebSocket endpoints that serve as optional fallbacks when P2P is unavailable, with full provenance verification.
+Direct peer-to-peer communication can be utilized for specific features involving ephemeral data exchange (e.g., cursor positions, temporary UI states) but does not handle authoritative data changes, which must go through the server.

 ## API Overview